COVER Protocol Price Hits $188.07 on Exchanges (COVER)

 Buying and Selling COVER Protocol

-It is usually not currently possible to purchase alternative cryptocurrencies such as COVER Protocol directly using U.S. dollars.
-Investors seeking to trade COVER Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase COVER Protocol using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as COVER Protocol directly using US dollars.
+Investors seeking to acquire COVER Protocol should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase COVER Protocol using one of the exchanges listed above.

 Receive News & Updates for COVER Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for COVER Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.